b3ck/server-bitrate-html/ALL_SERVERS/README.md

 # How to edit and use `bitrate.html`:
-Open up the `bitrate.html` in your favorite code editor, once open follow the instructions below.
+Open up the `bitrate.html` or `bitrate-nebeneinander.html` in your favorite code editor, once open follow the instructions below.

 ---
 # Configure the way the script fetches the bitrate: